Smoked-Fish/AnythingAnywhere/README.md

 ##### `Build Indoors`
 This toggle enables building structures indoors.
 This can lead to errors.\
 For example entering a building that you built inside of the coop will soft lock the game, requiring a restart.\
-Building inside of the farmhouse does work though.
+Building inside of the farmhouse and greenhouse does work though.
 If you have the Farmhouse Fixes mod make sure you enable `Non-Hardcoded Warps` in that mod.

 ##### `Magic Ink Bypass`
 This toggle skips the check for magic ink when opening the Wizards build menu.\
 This only works for this mods Wizards build menu, you sill need magic ink to open the Wizards menu at the tower.

+##### `Hide Location`
+This button will add the current player location to a list to not display in Robins build menu.\
+When opening up the build menu the map properties "AlwaysActive" and "CanBuildHere" are set to true for the current location.\
+To remove non blacklisted locations with no buildings from Robins menu, reload your save.

 ## Farming
 - [Enable Farming](#enable-farming)